Unicolored thrush

-The unicolored thrush (Turdus haplochrous) is a species of bird in the family Turdidae.
+The unicolored thrush (Turdus haplochrous) is a Near Threatened species of bird in the family Turdidae.
 It is endemic to Bolivia.
-It is a monotypic species.

-Its natural habitat is subtropical or tropical moist lowland forests.
+Taxonomy and systematics

+The unicolored thrush was originally described in 1931 as Turdus haplochrous and has retained that binomial ever since.
+It is a sister to the varzea thrush (T. sanchezorum) as a member of the spectacled thrush (T. nudigenis) complex.